Setting up a Custom Domain

 Introduction

-Custom domains allow you to replace Trinsic’s default domain URLs (api.trinsic.id) with your own custom domain (e.g. verify.yourcompany.com).
+Custom domains allow you to replace Trinsic’s default domain with your own custom domain (e.g. eids.yourcompany.com).
 This gives your users a fully branded, native experience and enhances brand trust while still leveraging Trinsic’s powerful identity infrastructure.
-You can register both your own and your customer's domains.
+If you are an intermediary, you can register both your own and your customer's domains.

 Setup

 The Trinsic team will be notified of this and will ensure all required details are setup correctly.
-Once confirmed, it will be marked with a status of Connected and the team will communicate to you it's ready to be used.
+Once confirmed, your domain will be marked with a status of Connected and our team will communicate to you it's ready to be used.

 If you are using Trinsic's Web UI SDK to launch verifications via a popup, you may want to specify the initialUrl and initialWindowTitle parameters when calling createPopup() or createPopupAndWaitForResults().